Make Utah Solar Panels More Efficient With These 7 Add-Ons

 The semi-ugly truth is that we have much more control over what we consume than we do over what we produce.
 This means we have more control of the savings we can generate from certain behavioral patterns, such as scaling back on energy consumption.

-This not only applies to energy consumption, but also to investing and personal finance.
+This applies not just to energy consumption, but also to investing and personal finance.

 The most efficient solar panels technology will be highly influential in and of itself, but making a deliberate effort to control our energy consumption will also help us reduce our cost of living by dozens of thousands of dollars over the span of a couple decades.

-Yes, it’ll take time, but consistency is king in the world of investing, and solar panels are an investment.
+Yes, it will take time, but consistency is king in the world of investing and solar panels are an investment.

 As a state with financially savvy people, Utah locals have more control over what they spend than they may even realize.

-Contrary to popular opinion, low-cost energy consumption doesn’t necessarily require changing one’s lifestyle—it just requires a smarter setup and a concerted effort to refrain from wasting energy (E.g., forgetting to turn off the lights when leaving the house).
+Contrary to popular opinion, low-cost energy consumption doesn’t necessarily require changing one’s lifestyle — it just requires a smarter setup and a concerted effort to refrain from wasting energy (i.e., forgetting to turn off the lights when leaving the house).

 7. Efficient Light Bulbs: LEDs Are a Great Utah Energy Incentive

 Energy Star LED light bulbs can lower light usage costs by as much as 75 percent.
 Regardless of whether you go solar, you’re going to have to buy light bulbs if you live in a modern home of any kind.
 You may as well make a smart decision.